zeilsell-user1/ev-midget/esp01-projects/mqtt broker/lib/rMQTTBroker/README.md

-# uMQTTBroker
+# rMQTTBroker

-MQTT Broker library for ESP8266 Arduino
+Memory Deterministic MQTT Broker library for ESP8266 Arduino

 You can start an MQTT broker in any ESP Arduino project.
 Just clone (or download the zip-file and extract it) into the libraries directory of your Arduino ESP8266 installation.